WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-10-13-build-net-core-in-ci-pipeline-in-azure-devops.md

 ## Conclusion

 CI pipelines help developers to get fast feedback about their code changes.
 These pipelines can build code and run tests every time something changed.
 In my next post, I will show how to add code coverage to the results to get even more information about the code changes, and then I will show how to run your code with every pull request.
-Later, I will extend the pipeline to build and create Docker images and also to deploy them to Kubernetes.
+Later, I will extend the pipeline to build and create Docker images and also deploy them to Kubernetes.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.